santokhsingh/hangman/README.md

  - Assuming the service is to be run in a clustered environment behind load balancer
  - Perhaps adding API Gateway layer for routing, throttling (by ip), monitoring, analytics and security
- - Distributable caching layer (write through cache) with LRU eviction policy to maintain hot games in cache
+ - Distributable caching layer (write around cache) with LRU eviction policy to maintain hot games in cache

 ## Persistence